gschivley/PG_TO_SWTICH_refactor/README.md

 ## Follow the steps below to get the code run.

-1. Change the settings file as your own needs, check the details of settings components Here.
+1. Change the settings file as your own needs, check the details of settings components in [Wiki](https://github.com/JennyZheng-uh/PG_TO_SWTICH_refactor.wiki.git).
 2. Navigate to your project directory and run the command:
 ```
  python pg_to_switch.py settings_TD_east.yml test_full